repasscloud/lunavpn-www/app/content/english/pages/faq.md

 - **WireGuard Technology:** LunaVPN utilises the powerful [WireGuard protocol](https://www.wireguard.com/protocol/ "WireGuard Protocol"), known for its efficiency and security, to enhance your online privacy.

-- **No Logs, Guaranteed:** LunaVPN strictly adheres to a no-logs policy.
+- **No Logs, Guaranteed:** LunaVPN strictly adheres to a [No Logs Policy](/no-logs-policy/).
 We do not retain any records of your online activities or connections, ensuring your complete privacy.

 - **Private and Encrypted DNS:** Each server in our network employs private and encrypted DNS, including [Cloudflare DNS](https://www.cloudflare.com/dns/), further fortifying your online security.